Jaymon/caches/README.md

 print 'che' in c # True
 ```

 #### SortedSetCache

-This caching object acts more or less like a Python set but has some changes:
+This caching object acts more or less like a Python [set](http://docs.python.org/2/library/stdtypes.html#set) but has some changes:

 * The add() method can take a score value
 * The pop() method will pop off the lowest score from the set, and pops a tuple: (elem, score)
+* An rpop() method allows you to pop the highest score from the set.
 * Iterating through the set results in tuples of (elem, score), not just elem like in a normal set or the `SetCache`.

 ```python